September 9, 2020

 This post will be the first of a new series in which we will get deep into Windows Kernel Exploitation.
 I’ll be using HEVD (HackSys Extreme Vulnerable Driver) as the target and, just as we did with the Vulnserver series, there’s going to be a different articles on the ways to exploit it.

+first.
 Kernel exploiting is different than application exploiting.
-When you are
+When

-attacking an application, if something goes wrong, you can simply restart
+you are attacking an application, if something goes wrong, you can

-it.
-In kernel mode, you will likely get an infamous blue screen of
+simply restart it.
+In kernel mode, you will likely get an infamous blue

 HEVD driver that will be our kernel space victim.